ramcaneda/jux-bot/README.md

 ## Set up your bot locally

 - make sure you have node.js
-- make sure needed packages are installed by running npm install
+- make sure needed packages are installed by running npm install\
+- change env.example to .env and add in the required values
 - run compiler by typing npm run watch
 - run by typing npm start